The-Politico/politico-interactive-templates/README.md

 5. Select your project template, answer any prompts and then BUILD! 🚀

+## Updating templates

+One of the main goals of PIT is to make updating templates easy.
+Every time you run `pit new`, PIT will pull down the latest version of the codebase as it appears on GitHub.
+However, this isn't true for some of the configuration options of those templates.

+If the `category` of a template you have registered changes, you can `pit register` it again to update it.

+However, if the `name` changes and you `pit register` it again, you'll notice you'll have two registered templates pointing to the same template.
+To remove one, you can run `pit unregister` and select the old name.

 ## Read more
 - [Creating new PIT templates](docs/templates.md)
 - [.pitrc file specification](docs/pitrc.md)